google-research/prompt-tuning/README.md

 `CLASS_LABELS`, which is a list of the words that you want to embed as prompt initialization.

+**From String**

+We also support initializing a prompt with the embedding of some string, often used to start from a discrete prompt or a task description.
+This uses the `from_embedded_string` initializer.
+The string is tokenized by the provided vocabulary, each token is looked up in the provided embedding table, and the resulting embedded representation of the string is used as a prompt initialization.
+If the provided tokens don't cover the full prompt length, the missing tokens are initialized using the provided fall back initializer.

+_Note:_ The vocabulary just converts the string into a sequence of ids, you will need to ensure that the string matches the result of any text formatting (spaces around punctuation, etc.) that your SeqIO task does.

 **From File**

 You can also load a prompt from a file with the `from_array` initializer to enable transfer across tasks.
 This is done with [`--gin_file=prompt_tuning/configs/prompts/from_file.gin`](https://github.com/google-research/prompt-tuning/tree/main/prompt_tuning/configs/prompts/from_file.gin).
 This requires setting `PROMPT_FILE` with a path to the Numpy file with the prompt to load.
-Numpy versions of the prompt are emitted by defaulwhen training, but the prompt can also be extracted with the script mentioned above.
+Numpy versions of the prompt are emitted by default when training, but the prompt can also be extracted with the script mentioned above.

 ## Released Model Checkpoints